rmetzler/bliki/wiki/ethics/linkedin-intro.md

 ## The Bottom Line

+_If_ LinkedIn Intro works as built, and _if_ their security safeguards are put into place, then Intro exposes its users to much greater risk of password compromise and helps them expose themselves to surveillence, both government and private.
+If either of those conditions does not hold, it's worse.

 The software industry is young, and immature, and wealthy.
 There is no ethics body to complain to; had the developers of Intro said "no", they would very likely have been replaced by another round of developers who would help